AIARE Level 1 Refresh

-With a sixteen-bed lodge available exclusively to Colorado Mountain School students, you can spend your entire weekend in Estes Park without the hassle of commuting.
+With a sixteen-bed lodge available, Colorado Mountain School provides students the opportunity to spend their entire stay in Estes Park without the hassle of commuting.
 Our lodge is conveniently located in downtown Estes Park with a full kitchen, WiFi and hot showers.
-Lodging must be book separately for $30/night.
+Lodging must be book separately for $40/night for CMS students.
 Please call our office for reservations.

 Although it is beneficial if you are on skis or splitboard, you do not have to be.
 This is an avalanche education refresher course.
 You can participate in this course while being on snowshoes.